Click & Collect: Curbside Pick Up vs. Retail Parcel Lockers

 One of the most popular trends in retail innovation is “click and collect”.
-Click and collect includes both curbside pickup as well as BOPIL (Buy Online, Pick-up In Locker).
+Click and collect includes both curbside pickup as well as retail parcel lockers.
 However, there are key differences between the two.

 Curbside Collection Process

-Curbside collection has improved tremendously since first introduced during the start of the pandemic in March of 2020.
+Curbside collection for a click & collect order has improved tremendously since first introduced during the start of the pandemic in March of 2020.
 In those early days, customers would arrive at a retailer’s parking lot, phone the local store, and then wait, hope (and pray) that the store associate would accurately deliver them the correct items.
-Today, it is markedly improved with online tracking apps and designated pickup locations.
+Today, the click & collect service offered by many retailers is markedly improved with online tracking apps and designated pickup locations.
 You can even select a preferred store to streamline pickup of your online purchase(s).

 Here’s how curbside collection works: